aws/aws-cdk/packages/aws-cdk-lib/aws-elasticloadbalancingv2/README.md

 ### Enforce security group inbound rules on PrivateLink traffic for a Network Load Balancer

 You can indicate whether to evaluate inbound security group rules for traffic sent to a Network Load Balancer through AWS PrivateLink.
-The default is `on`.
+The evaluation is enabled by default.

 ```ts
 declare const vpc: ec2.Vpc;